bitcoin-dev-project/bitcoiner-intro-to-rust/08_traits_and_reading_bytes.md

 Bytes slice: [2]
 ```

 And this is what we'd expect.
-The Version is `1`.
-And the `bytes_slice` variable has been updated and no longer contains the first 4 bytes.
+The Version is `1` and the `bytes_slice` variable has been updated and no longer contains the first 4 bytes.

 You may notice that the way this works is that you have to first create an array with a fixed size.
 Calling `read` will then extract the number of bytes equal to the size of the array, store that into a buffer and then update our slice.